CLRX/CLRX-mirror/doc/GcnInstrsSopk.md

 ## GCN ISA SOPK instructions

-The basic encoding of the SOP2 instructions needs 4 bytes (dword).
+The basic encoding of the SOPK instructions needs 4 bytes (dword).
 List of fields:

 Bits  | Name     | Description
 ------|----------|------------------------------